How to Create Space and Organise Your Garage Storage

 Stage 1: Identify Your Goals

-A garage can be a convenient dump for everything that cannot fit in the house, but with a little organisation and some good quality garage shelving units you can transform your garage from a dump to a well ordered storeroom, increasing your storage space many times over.
+A garage can be a convenient dump for everything that cannot fit in the house, but with a little organisation and some heavy duty garage shelving units you can transform your garage from a dump to a well ordered storeroom, increasing your storage space many times over.

 Rather than just clearing the clutter and boxing up all of your stuff, take a few minutes to plan your storage needs for the whole house.
 This is a great opportunity to sort out your house and shed storage and repurpose the space.